Q&A

 Create happy social occasions for your child to participate in

-Encourage family activities to include children, parents, grandparents, aunts and uncles to give a sense of belonging
+Encourage activities to include the whole family to encourage a sense of belonging

 Give your child some responsibilities - let them make choices within your guidelines